General Data Protection Regulation (GDPR)

 The GDPR stipulates that anyone processing personal data must comply with 6 special categories of good practice.
 The special categories are legally enforceable.
 For more information about the special categories, citizens rights and the distinction between personal data and ‘special categories’ under Data Protection legislation please see the Information Commissioners Data Protection pages.

-If you would like to know more about how we use your information, please contact Monkhouse school office or our Data Protection Officer at the following address:
+If you would like to know more about how we use your information, please contact Monkhouse Primary School office or our Data Protection Officer at the following address: